Property division after separation

-A breakdown of a significant relationship is one of the hardest things a person can go through.
-Sometimes it can be too much, a person can be in total denial, be affected by mental health issues or just be unwilling to co-operate with finalising an amicable family law property settlement.
+Property division and the breakdown of a significant relationship is one of the hardest things a person can go through.
+Sometimes it can be too much for a person.
+Your former partner may be in total denial, be affected by mental health issues or just be unwilling to co-operate with finalising an amicable family law property settlement.
 Can you succeed in finalising property division after separation where your former partner is being obstructive or just not engaging?
 The answer is yes!

 If you wish to know how a division of your property will be considered by the Court and your range of entitlement for property division, contact our

 Divorce Lawyers Brisbane and North Brisbane Divorce Lawyers for individual advice tailored to your circumstances, you are also welcome to read on….

 You should know that the law does not apply a one glove fits all approach.
 What you are entitled to receive or retain in a final property settlement is going to depend upon a number of factors that are particular to your circumstances.
 This is why you are wise to obtain early legal advice about what is your entitlement for property division.

 It is interesting though to see how the courts have approached property division in different cases.
 In a case before the Federal Circuit Court of Australia at Melbourne Fini & Neals FCCA 3510, Judge Hartnett made final orders for a property division after separation where the Husband failed to engage in the Court process.

 - met and started living together in 1999;

 - were married in 2003;

 - had 2 children together born in 2007 and 2010; and